 Since the end of February 2022, Putin’s army has tried to besiege the city, conquering the villages north and east of the city.
 Tzircuy, Ruska Lozova, Vilkhivka, and Mala Rohan become theaters of violent battles during the Russian invasion operation.

-Amnesty International claimed it found evidence of widespread use of widely-banned cluster munitions by Russia.
+Amnesty International claimed it found evidence of the widespread use of widely-banned cluster munitions by Russia.

 After two months of violent clashes, in May, the Ukrainian forces manage to push back the Russian units, which were trying to surround the city, towards the Russian border.